Overview

 Other treatment options

 Self-care techniques can help support therapeutic efficacy.
 This may be particularly true for techniques centered on self-reflection, such as journaling, and mindfulness practices, such as meditation and yoga.
-Regular physical activity can help manage comorbid mental illnesses, such as depression and anxiety.
+Regular physical activity can help manage comorbid mental disorders, such as depression and anxiety.

 Resources

 It can be vital for those with schizoid personality disorder to seek help from a mental health professional promptly, and family and loved ones can also benefit from seeking assistance.
-Talk therapy can provide a way to better understand the disorder and methods of coping with its sometimes difficult symptoms.
+Talk therapy can provide a way to better understand schizoid personality disorder and methods of coping with its sometimes difficult symptoms.
 Those who don’t feel comfortable with traditional in-person therapy may benefit from online therapy, which provides sessions via audio, video, or live chat.

 For those experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.